Neal-C/most-loved-app-chi-pgx/README.md

  ### Production

-- the environment variable CHI_PGX_ENV must be set to a non-empty string to
+- the environment variable CHI_PGX_ENV must be set to a non-empty string on production

 ### Tech Stack